 - Pawn Program - Volunteers visit all the pawn shops in the city and pick up the pawn tickets, and then enter the information into a database.
 Police are then able to search for stolen property and catch the suspects.
 Volunteers also assist law enforcement officers from other jurisdictions in finding stolen property and suspects.

-- Interns - We have had a number of volunteers working as interns in such areas as Police Ambassadors, administrative management, and presentations.
+- Interns - We have had a number of volunteers working as interns in such areas, administrative management, crime analysis, presentations and other areas as needed.

 - Chaplain Program - There is a senior chaplain and two associates who counsel officers.